 Successful retailers have found a way to improve their business by leaving traditional analytics in the past and moving toward advanced fashion analytics.

-How Advanced Analytics is Changing Fashion Retail
+How Advanced Analytics in Fashion is Changing the Industry

 Today’s leading fashion retailers are implementing a new generation of analytics.
 This new type of advanced fashion analytics has 3 distinct advantages over traditional methods:

-- It is purpose built for fashion retailers, and doesn’t need to be customized or jerry-rigged to account for fashion-specific factors like size curves
+- It is purpose-built for fashion retailers and doesn’t need to be customized or jerry-rigged to account for fashion-specific factors like size curves

 - It doesn’t just give you simple data visualization (descriptive analytics).
 It leverages predictive analytics to forecast the future and run “what-if” scenarios (e.g. what would happen if you shrunk your assortment in men’s shoes?), and prescriptive analytics to automatically suggest the most profitable actions.